alexwakeman/cms-bootstrap/README.md

 `gulp watch`

-This will automatically re-run relevant parts of the build process whenever changes are made.
-This includes starting and re-starting the Node server.
+This will start a node instance and automatically re-run relevant parts of the build process whenever changes are made.

+*This includes re-starting the Node server.*

 ##Notes: